coder3101/boost-test/README.md

 It will install the library to `/usr/local/include` and you can use to as a normal header from there after.

-## Introduction to Lazy Matrix
+## Introduction to Matrix

-Lazy Matrix is a Single Header only Library that includes some basic subroutines for Matrix Calculations.
+Matrix is a Single Header only Library that includes some basic subroutines for Matrix Calculations.
 It is fast thanks to expression templates.
 It can expand expression like :

 ```cpp
 auto val = a + b - c * d;